Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 #### Training with a Curriculum

-Once we have specified our metacurriculum and curricula, we can launch `mlagents-learn` using the `–curriculum` flag to point to the config file for our curricula and PPO will train using Curriculum Learning.
+Once we have specified our metacurriculum and curricula, we can launch `mlagents-learn` using the config file for our curricula and PPO will train using Curriculum Learning.
 For example, to train agents in the Wall Jump environment with curriculum learning, we can run: